 Put away the blow dryer, because air drying is where it’s at – especially if you’ve got natural curls.
 Yep, you heard us right, even natural curly-haired girls can give their locks an ’80s feel with the right products.
 Credit: @tylauren

 Editor’s tip: Our favourite?
 The TIGI Bed Head On The Rebound Curl Recall Cream.
-This hero product will help to transform rebellious curls into soft and defined ringlets, that also have excellent hold.
+This hero product will help to moisturise and define curls and also gives excellent hold.

 ’80s headband hair